okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 b[0] - constant
 ```

-Regression - look at the hard facts
+Regression - look at the hard facts.

+The simple linear regression will basically be a best fit for the data.